securityarch/cyber-dictionary/README.md

 Domain Name Service
 #### Data Classification
 Process of organizing data into categories that make it is easy to retrieve, sort and store for future use.
 A well-planned data classification system makes essential data easy to find and retrieve.
-#### DoH (DNS over HTTPS)
+#### DoH
-DoH is a standard DNS protocol that uses HTTPS transport to keep the DNS exchange data protected from eavesdropping.
+DoH stands for DNS over HTTPS and is a standard DNS protocol that uses HTTPS transport to keep the DNS exchange data protected from eavesdropping.
 Web browsers, like Mozilla's Firefox, Microsoft's Edge and Google's Chrome, all have the ability to use DoH with the goal of increasing data privacy and security for the users.
 ## G
 #### GCP
 Google Cloud Platform, offered by Google, is a suite of cloud computing services that runs on the same infrastructure that Google uses internally for its end-user products